strimzi/client-examples/README.md

 If you built your own version of these examples, remember to update the `image` field with the path where the image was pushed during the build and it's available (i.e. `<my-docker-org>/hello-world-consumer:latest`).

 When using [`deployment.yaml`](./deployment.yaml) file for deployment you can start observing the sending messages in producer container's log and the receiving of messages in consumer container's log.
-It's also available a [`deployment-ssl.yaml`](./deployment-ssl.yaml) which deploys the same producer and consumer applications but using a TLS encryption and [`deployment-ssl-auth.yaml`](./deployment-ssl-auth.yaml) which uses TLS client authentication and ACLs.
+It's also available as a [`deployment-ssl.yaml`](./deployment-ssl.yaml) which deploys the same producer and consumer applications but using a TLS encryption and [`deployment-ssl-auth.yaml`](./deployment-ssl-auth.yaml) which uses TLS client authentication and ACLs.

+You can also use these example clients with OAuth authentication.
+See the exmaple [`deployment-oauth.yaml`](./deployment-oauth.yaml) for more details.
+To run the OAuth example, you will need to have your Kafka cluster configured with OAuth and change the configuration in [`deployment-oauth.yaml`](./deployment-oauth.yaml) to point to your OAuth server.

 ## Configuration